Search for the double-charmonium state with $\eta_c J/\psi$ at Belle

 \section{Introduction}

 Early in this century, a number of exotic states, the so called "$XYZ$" particles, have been discovered~\cite{reviewXYZ} via their decays into two heavy-flavor mesons and/or a quarkonium and one or two light hadrons.
-Many theories have been advanced regarding the structure of these exotic states~\cite{reviewXYZ}, with one of the most favored being the ``tetraquark" model~\cite{tetraquark1,tetraquark2}.
-Further study in both theory and experiment is needed to reveal their nature.
-Vector states with $J^{PC}=1^{--}$, usually called $Y$ states, normally have a relative large decay rate to lower charmonium states via hidden charm transition, accompanied by light hadrons; \textit{viz} $Y(4220)\to\eta\jpsi$~\cite{Y4220etaJpsi}, $Y(4220)\to\eta'\jpsi$~\cite{{Y4220etapJpsi}}.
-In Ref.~\cite{Chiu:2005ey}, the authors calculated the mass of $Y(4220)$ using lattice quantum chromodynamics (QCD) by treating this state as a molecule.
-The result of this calculation, $4238\pm31~\mevcc$, is very close to the world average~\cite{PDG}.
+Vector states with $J^{PC}=1^{--}$, such as the $\psi(4260)$~\cite{Aubert:2005rm}, $\psi(4360)$~\cite{belle_y4660,babar_y4360}, and $\psi(4660)$~\cite{belle_y4660}, are alternatively called $Y$ states.
+The $\psi(4260)$ state is observed for the first time by the BABAR experiment with a mass of $(4259\pm8^{+2}_{-6}) {\rm~MeV}/c^2$ using the initial state radiation (ISR) events $\EE\to\gamma_{\rm ISR} \pi^{+}\pi^{-} J/\psi$~\cite{Aubert:2005rm}.
+The observation was later confirmed by CLEO~\cite{cleoY4260} and Belle~\cite{Yuan:2007sj}.
+In Ref.~\cite{Chiu:2005ey}, the authors calculated the mass of $\psi(4230)$ as $4238 \pm 31 {\rm MeV}/c^2$ using lattice quantum chromodynamics (QCD) by treating this state as a molecule.
 Moreover, the authors predict two additional exotic states with quark compositions of $cs\bar{c}\bar{s}$ and $cc\bar{c}\bar{c}$ with masses of $(4450\pm100)$ MeV/$c^{2}$ and $(6400\pm50)$ MeV/$c^{2}$, respectively.